 Later, another immigration officer explained to the aunt that they could not reveal any information about Elsa to her because, for all they knew, the “aunt” may have been an alien smuggler or even a “pimp”.
 Despite this explanation, Elsa’s aunt was never taken into custody nor was she questioned.

-After Elsa’s arrest, her uncle raced down to the local office of the Immigration Service with a paper signed by Elsa’s mother and father, a surgeon who had done his medical fellowship in the U.S., explaining that Elsa’s aunt and uncle would be her legal guardians in the U.S. Though he waited for hours to tell this the Immigration Service, government officials refused to talk with him or to look at this notarized paper.
+After Elsa’s arrest, her uncle raced down to the local office of the Immigration Service with a paper signed by Elsa’s mother and father, a surgeon who had done his medical fellowship in the U.S., explaining that Elsa’s aunt and uncle would be her legal guardians in the U.S. Though he waited for hours to tell this to the Immigration Service, government officials refused to talk with him or to look at this notarized paper.

 In desperation, Elsa’s mother flew to the U.S. from South America, and various officials from her country attempted to assist her.
 After presenting Elsa’s birth certificate, ICE officials informed the mother that her daughter was being kept in an immigration detention center located halfway between San Diego and Los Angeles.